 There are so many gosh darn cute costumes out there for pets of all kinds, from large pups to cats to even guinea pigs.
 But while there may be, in theory, a costume for every pet, not every pet wants to dress up—and that’s OK!

-Pet parents should always follow their fur baby’s lead when it comes to dressing up: First, try to opt for a costume that seems comfortable, isn’t restrictive and fits properly.
-(Pay special attention to those Chewy size guides!)
-Try it on and if your pet seems unbothered by it, go on and have them strut their stuff in their costume!
-If they display any signs of stress or discomfort which, according to Dr. Howe, can include pacing, hiding or refusing to move, take it off.
+- If your pet displays any signs of stress or discomfort which, according to Dr. Howe, can include pacing, hiding or refusing to move, take it off.
 (No cute photo op is worth your pet’s discomfort.)

-Also, ensure that your pet’s Halloween fashion show is a brief and supervised one.
-Your doggo might be game for a quick Instagram photo session in their costume, but they might become uncomfortable if left in their outfit for a longer period of time.
-Be sure to keep an eye on them as well—you don’t want their costume getting caught on anything.
+- Ensure their Halloween fashion show is brief.
+Your pet might be game for a quick Instagram photo session in their costume, but they may become uncomfortable if left in their outfit for a longer period of time.

 3. Beware of Decoration Dangers